kevinghst/spaceship_submit/readme.md

 # Spaceship Implementation
-This repository contains implementation/solution to a Computer Vision assignment:
+This repository contains implementation/solution to the following Computer Vision assignment:

 **Problem:**
 The goal is to detect spaceships which have been fitted with a cloaking device that makes them less visible.
 You are expected to use a deep learning model to complete this task.
 The model will take a single channel image as input and detects the spaceship (if it exists).
 Not all image will contain a spaceship, but they will contain no more than 1.
 For any spaceship, the model should predict their bounding box and heading.
 This can be described using five parameters: